You want your valid funeral policy claim paid quickly. It starts with choosing a reputable funeral policy broker.

 Funeral parlours

 Funeral parlours can sell funeral policies, but the policy must be underwritten by an insurer.
-The funeral parlour and insurer must be registered with the FSCA, which you can check here.
+You can check if the funeral parlour and insurer is registered with the FSCA.

 Burial society